Linde (NYSE:LIN) Updates FY23 Earnings Guidance

 Analysts Set New Price Targets

-Several equities research analysts have recently weighed in on the company.
-HSBC increased their price target on Linde from $380.00 to $416.00 in a report on Monday, May 8th.
-Mizuho increased their price target on Linde from $370.00 to $382.00 in a report on Friday, April 28th.
-Deutsche Bank Aktiengesellschaft increased their price target on Linde from $385.00 to $415.00 in a report on Friday, April 28th.
-Barclays increased their price target on Linde from $400.00 to $450.00 and gave the stock an overweight rating in a report on Friday.
-Finally, Wells Fargo & Company raised their price objective on Linde from $420.00 to $444.00 in a report on Friday.
-Two analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company.
-Based on data from MarketBeat.com, the company has a consensus rating of Moderate Buy and an average price target of $393.33.
+A number of equities research analysts have recently weighed in on the company.
+Berenberg Bank lifted their price objective on Linde from $375.00 to $415.00 in a research note on Friday, May 12th.
+Citigroup initiated coverage on shares of Linde in a research note on Tuesday, June 13th.
+They set a buy rating and a $430.00 price target on the stock.
+Wells Fargo & Company raised their price objective on shares of Linde from $420.00 to $444.00 in a research note on Friday.
+Mizuho upped their target price on shares of Linde from $370.00 to $382.00 in a research note on Friday, April 28th.
+Finally, JPMorgan Chase & Co. raised their price target on shares of Linde from $400.00 to $420.00 in a research report on Friday.
+Two equities research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
+Based on data from MarketBeat.com, Linde presently has a consensus rating of Moderate Buy and a consensus target price of $393.33.

 Linde Stock Up 1.1 %

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, September 19th.
-Stockholders of record on Tuesday, September 5th will be given a $1.275 dividend.
-The ex-dividend date is Friday, September 1st.
-This represents a $5.10 dividend on an annualized basis and a dividend yield of 1.31%.
-Linde’s payout ratio is 44.50%.
+The company also recently declared a quarterly dividend, which will be paid on Tuesday, September 19th.
+Investors of record on Tuesday, September 5th will be paid a dividend of $1.275 per share.
+The ex-dividend date of this dividend is Friday, September 1st.
+This represents a $5.10 dividend on an annualized basis and a yield of 1.31%.
+Linde’s dividend payout ratio is presently 44.50%.

 Institutional Trading of Linde

-Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-FWL Investment Management LLC acquired a new position in shares of Linde in the 4th quarter valued at about $30,000.
-Sanctuary Wealth Management L.L.C. acquired a new position in shares of Linde in the 4th quarter valued at about $36,000.
-FinTrust Capital Advisors LLC lifted its holdings in shares of Linde by 46.5% in the 4th quarter.
-FinTrust Capital Advisors LLC now owns 186 shares of the basic materials company’s stock valued at $61,000 after buying an additional 59 shares during the period.
-Milestone Investment Advisors LLC acquired a new position in shares of Linde in the 1st quarter valued at about $70,000.
-Finally, Fortis Capital Advisors LLC purchased a new position in shares of Linde in the 1st quarter valued at about $76,000.
+Hedge funds have recently made changes to their positions in the company.
+Norges Bank acquired a new stake in Linde in the fourth quarter valued at about $2,409,138,000.
+WCM Investment Management LLC raised its stake in shares of Linde by 888.7% during the 1st quarter.
+WCM Investment Management LLC now owns 3,741,529 shares of the basic materials company’s stock worth $1,329,889,000 after buying an additional 3,363,112 shares in the last quarter.
+Morgan Stanley lifted its holdings in shares of Linde by 55.9% in the 4th quarter.
+Morgan Stanley now owns 5,457,759 shares of the basic materials company’s stock valued at $1,780,213,000 after buying an additional 1,956,394 shares during the period.
+T. Rowe Price Investment Management Inc. boosted its stake in shares of Linde by 450.3% in the fourth quarter.
+T. Rowe Price Investment Management Inc. now owns 2,141,656 shares of the basic materials company’s stock valued at $698,566,000 after buying an additional 1,752,456 shares in the last quarter.
+Finally, Moneta Group Investment Advisors LLC grew its holdings in Linde by 88,779.4% during the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 867,463 shares of the basic materials company’s stock worth $282,949,000 after acquiring an additional 866,487 shares during the period.
 Institutional investors and hedge funds own 80.44% of the company’s stock.

 Linde Company Profile